Rider Amphora

+Description

-The Rider Amphora belongs to the wider examples of the type.
-Its name derives from its main image, which recalls that on the somewhat older Horses Amphora: two horses stand opposite each other, with a large palmette between them.
-However, in this image, a rider sits on each of the horses' backs.
-Each rider leads another horse with him, using a rope, which is depicted slightly offset behind the rider's horse.
-Ekschmitt claims that the painter of this amphora does not show the talent of the painter of the Horses Amphora since the bodies of his horses are far too long and as a result the rider appears unnaturally small.
-Convention apparently forced the painter to adapt his motif to a restricted space.
-The empty room around this space was filled with various designs inherited from earlier Cycladic art, including the zigzag bands and diamonds.
+The Rider Amphora is 90 cm high and has a comparatively wide shape for this kind of vessel.
+The name of the Rider Amphora derives from its main image of horses and riders.
+The empty space around this image is filled with various designs inherited from earlier Cycladic art, including zigzag bands and diamonds.
 The neck of the amphora is decorated with bulging double palmette volutes, which are separated from one another by vertical bands.
 On the backside, the painter depicts two riderless horses facing each other.
 There are no images on the other two sides.

-The vessel is 90 cm high.
+Primary image

+The primary image recalls that on the somewhat older Horses Amphora, on which two horses stand opposite each other, with a large palmette between them.
+The Rider Amphora's image differs in that a rider sits on each of the horses' backs.
+Each rider leads another horse with him, using a rope, which is depicted slightly offset behind the rider's horse.
+Commentator Werner Ekschmitt claims that the painter of this amphora does not demonstrate the same degree of talent as the painter of the Horses Amphora.
+The bodies of his horses are far too long and as a result the rider appears unnaturally small.
+Convention apparently forced the painter to adapt his motif to a restricted space.